pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/README.md

 ```
 Pereira-Hernández, M. *et al*.
 (2025). `A comparative proteomic, transcriptomic and glycomic analysis of extracellular vesicle isolation techniques highlights ExoGAG efficiency for a more complete identification of breast milk molecular signaling pathways`.
 [Journal information pending]
 ```

+You can also download the citation file `CITATION.cff`

 ## Contact